MetabolicAtlas/tree-of-GEMs/README.md

 These codes have three purposes.
-To download pdfs of publications related to models (GEMs) along with their meta data.
-To search for correlations between models through said publications.
-To enable a smoothe and organized method to displaying the information gathered/acertained from the previous code.
+Firstly, to download pdfs of publications related to models (GEMs) along with their meta data.
+Secondly, to search for correlations between models and their respective publications.
+Lastly, to enable a smoothe and organized method of displaying the information gathered/acertained from the previous code.

-To this purpose there are several different codes.
-So far the only ones upploaded are:
+To each purpose, there is a different code.
+The currently uploaded code are shown bellow.

-Rexex.mat - This is the code that searches for correlations between models using the pdfs fetched from PubMed.
-It has come far in its developement and is ready to be used as long as one can speicify a repository where one has the pdfs.
-ONe must additionally have a table with the meta data called 'Models.mat'.
+Rexex.mat - Searches for correlations between different models using the pdfs fetched from PubMed.
+It has come far in its developement and is ready to be used as long as the repository containing the pdfs is specified.
+One must additionally have a table with the meta data called 'Models.mat' in order to run the code.